 Prior to HolonIQ, Maria led digital learning futures for a $40m corporate venture fund investing in education innovation and EdTech.
 In this role, Maria worked with EdTech start-ups and founders around the world to support their growth and led research projects about the future of learning, such as Global EdTech Landscape and Higher Education Digital Transformation.

 Maria has worked in public and private higher education for over 20 years in Asia and Australia specializing in technology-led transformation of education business models and approaches to teaching and learning.
 Maria has built and led global teams, driving innovation in curriculum, teaching and the student experience in over 50 countries.

-Evelyn Waiwaiole is the Executive Director of the Center for Community College Student Engagement at The University of Texas at Austin (UT).
+Evelyn Waiwaiole is the Senior Advisor to the Executive Director of the Center for Community College Student Engagement (the Center) at The University of Texas at Austin (UT).

-Prior to coming to the Center for Community College Student Engagement, Evelyn was the Suanne Davis Roueche NISOD Director and Lecturer in the College of Education at UT from 2007 to 2011.
-In 2006, she led the Bridges to Opportunity initiative, also at UT.
-She has also served as associate director of NISOD, project manager for the MetLife Foundation Initiative on Student Success, college relations coordinator for the Community College Survey of Student Engagement (CCSSE), and policy analyst for the Center for Community College Policy at the Education Commission of the States (ECS).
+Prior to this role, she served as the Executive Director at the Center for five years.
+She has spent the majority of her career at The University of Texas, serving as the Suanne Davis Roueche NISOD Director and Lecturer in the College of Education at UT and leading grant funded initiatives including the Bridges to Opportunity initiative and the MetLife Foundation Initiative on Student Success.
+She has also served as associate director of NISOD, college relations coordinator for the Center, and policy analyst for the Center for Community College Policy at the Education Commission of the States (ECS).